ShaktidharK1997/eval-loop-chi/snippets/close_loop.md

 docker exec scheduler python /app/scripts/random_sampling.py
 ```

 - After execution, the sampling script automatically generates task JSONs and places them in the /tasks/randomsampled folder within the labelstudio bucket (your configured Source Storage).
-Visit http://{public-node-ip}:5000 to examine the structure of these task files, which contain the image references and metadata needed for the annotation process.
+Visit MinIO object store at http://{public-node-ip}:9001 to examine the structure of these task files, which contain the image references and metadata needed for the annotation process.
 - Now, go to Label Studio and check the Random Sampling Review Project.
 You'll notice there are no tasks displayed yet.
 This is because Label Studio doesn't automatically synchronize with the source storage - it won't scan for new tasks until we explicitly trigger a sync operation either through the GUI or the Label Studio API.
 - Let's do it via the GUI this time.
 Head to settings and in the Cloud Storage tab, Click on Sync Storage for source storage.
 Now, you'll be able to see the tasks in the project.
 - Go ahead and complete the labelling tasks for the randomly sampled images.
-- After completing the labelling tasks, you need to send your work back to the storage system.
-So in Settings ->Cloud Storage tab, Click on Sync Storage for target storage
+- After completing the labelling tasks, you need to send your labelling results back to the MinIO.
+So in Settings ->Cloud Storage tab, Click on Sync Storage for target storage.
+Now, you will find the labelling results in the /output/randomsampled folder within the labelstudio bucket
 :::

 ::: {.cell .markdown}